Repair and renovation

 A huge thank you to everyone who has supported our ongoing programme of repair and restoration.
 We have already achieved great things with the roof, heating, AVS and organ – an amazing legacy for future generations at St John’s.

-Our next project is to restore our stained glass windows and repair the lead lights windows.
+Our last project was to restore our stained glass windows and repair the lead lights windows.

 We are extremely blessed to have two Charles Eamer Kempe windows at St John’s.
 Kempe was an acknowledged leader in the stained glass field both in the UK and North America.
 He liked to work in late medieval/early Renaissance style and his work is distinguished by his detailed face painting.